What is a transition payment?

 Calculate the transition payment for a sick employee

 The calculation of the transition payment is the same as for the dismissal of employees who are not ill.
-So, you pay your employee transition compensation for the entire period that he was employed, up to the day of dismissal.
-This includes the period that your employee was ill.
 The gross wage stated in the contract applies.
 Even if the wages were lower during illness or leave.

-Do you plan to end your business due to retirement or illness?
+Do you plan to close your business due to retirement or illness?
 Then your employees are entitled to a transition payment.
 Do you employ less than 25 employees?
-Then you can request compensation from the UWV (in Dutch)
+Then you can request compensation from the UWV (in Dutch).

 Paying less transition payment

 If you incur costs to help your employee find another job, you may deduct these from the transition payment.
-You can look up which costs are deductible in factsheet on transition payment (in Dutch).
-These costs can include courses that offer the employee new skills they can use outside of their existing job and a longer notice period.
-You may only deduct these costs if you agreed this beforehand with your employee and have their written consent.
+You can look up which costs are deductible in the factsheet on transition payments (in Dutch).
+These costs can include retraining, for example, or coaching support to find a new job.

-If you cannot pay the transition payment at once, you can arrange for staggered payment over a period of at most 6 months.
-You must pay the legal interest over that part of the amount that has not been paid, starting 1 month after the end of the contract.
+If you cannot pay the transition payment at once, you can arrange for staggered payment over a period of a maximum of 6 months.
+You must pay interest over that part of the amount that has not been paid, starting 1 month after the end of the contract.